shanemileham/levelupmylife/_content/learning.md

 Epistemic Rationality = the part of rationality which involves achieving accurate beliefs about the world.
 It involves updating on receiving new evidence, mitigating cognitive biases, and examining why you believe what you believe.
 It can be seen as a form of instrumental rationality in which knowledge and truth are goals in themselves, whereas in other forms of instrumental rationality, knowledge and truth are only potential aids to achieving goals. ([LessWrong](https://wiki.lesswrong.com/wiki/Rationality#Epistemic_rationality))

+Note cognitive biases and logical fallacies here

+Can use deductive, abductive, or inductive reasoning

+- **Induction (bottom-up)**: the process of inferring a general law from particular instances (Google)
+- **Deduction (top-down)**: the process of inferring particular instances from a general law (Google).
+The process of reasoning from one or more statements (premises) to reach a logically certain conclusion.
+Deductive reasoning links premises with conclusions.
+If all premises are true, the terms are clear, and the rules of deductive logic are followed, then the conclusion reached is necessarily true.

 ### Belief --> Experience
 This is how to choose your experience to maximize your learning